astrivant/polyad/docs/apis/discovery.md

     east --> denied
 ```

-These modes are ceilings, not promises that every request inside the scope is
-executable.
-A child rejects an operation it cannot fulfill rather than accepting
+These modes set the maximum permitted scope.
+A child rejects operations it
-it into an indefinitely pending queue.
-A permitted connection still needs a
+cannot fulfill.
+A permitted connection also needs a
 common application graph boundary owned by the receiving operator, endpoint
 consent, current GraphRules and compatible network contracts.